 I understand now, but after The Avengers was a huge breakout role for the Hulk wouldn't Marvel and Disney just make a solo movie with Universal since a solo Hulk movie would make a ton of cash?

-Yes, and this is something another insider told me, but only if Disney has the distribution rights.
 I've been told this is THE REASON there hasn't been a sequel to The Incredible Hulk.
 Meanwhile, I've also been told Marvel Studios' brain trust is still developing a solo Hulk movie but it will never get a full green light until Universal sells back those distribution rights.
 Same goes for Namor, although I've been told Namor can eventually show up in other heroes' MCU films and Marvel Studios executives have been actively trying to find the right fit for Namor into the MCU.

 Seems like a pissing contest.

 That is one way of saying it, but can you really blame Disney?
-They spent billions on Marvel in 2009 and while it seems like a long shot to get the movie rights back for Spider-Man X-Men and Fantastic Four, Disney can be tougher on Universal simply because Universal only has the distribution rights.
+They spent billions on Marvel in 2009 and while it seems like a long shot to get all of the movie rights back for Spider-Man, X-Men and Fantastic Four...
+Disney can be tougher on Universal simply because Universal only has distribution rights for two heroes.

 So what's next?

 From what I've been told, Universal has been and is still engaged in talks with Disney because they really, really, really want Marvel Studios to get another Hulk movie rolling and has interest in adapting Namor to the big screen as well.
-Although both studios have been talking for over a year now.
-Matter of fact, an Intellectual Property lawyer told me about how Disney and Universal negotiating a deal probably wouldn't happen for a while.
+Although both studios have been talking for probably well over a year now.
+Matter of fact, an Intellectual Property lawyer once told me about how Disney and Universal negotiating a deal probably wouldn't happen.
 So far, he has been 100 percent correct.
 (See that story link below.)

 Related Post: Talking to Myself: In CAPTAIN AMERICA 3, Will Steve Rogers Travel to Wakanda to Repair His Broken Shield?